 In an FM contract drafting far from being ancillary, the schedules form an essential and integral part of the contract, as they include the detail which evidences the client's requirements and drives the parties’ contractual expectations as to value and performance.

-The extent to which schedules are utilised in FM contracts differs in practice dependant on the complexity and scope of services to be performed and it should always be assessed on a project-by-project basis as to which schedules are required and how detailed they should be.
-For example, industry standard contract forms for use on more straightforward and short-term projects incorporate, as a minimum, schedules that cover:
+The extent to which schedules are utilised in FM contracts differs in practice depending on the complexity and scope of services to be performed.
+It should always be assessed on a project-by-project basis as to which schedules are required and how detailed they should be.
+For example, industry standard contract forms for use on more straightforward and short term projects incorporate, as a minimum, schedules that cover:

 project and financial details